AthenaCore/AwesomeResponsibleAI/README.md

 - [FAIR Principles](https://www.go-fair.org/fair-principles/) `Findability` `Accessibility` `Interoperability` `Reuse`

+If you want to read on how to move from AI principles to commitments, we recommend hte article ['Getting from commitment to content in AI and data ethics: Justice and explainability'](https://www.atlanticcouncil.org/in-depth-research-reports/report/specifying-normative-content/).

 ## Podcasts

 This section features podcasts that offer insightful commentary and explanations on responsible AI, AI Governance, AI Safety and machine learning interpretability.